 When she had an opportunity recently to share her story as a picture book, she was thrilled.
 Sophia wrote The Bug Girl with the help of writer Margaret McNamara, the author of The Dinosaur Expert, a fictional story about a girl being questioned about her love of paleontology.

-When Sophia finally saw the finished book, which was released this month, she says it was "amazing," adding that "I thought it was just so cool.
+When Sophia finally saw the finished book, she says it was "amazing," adding that "I thought it was just so cool.
 It really does express like the story really, really well."
 She hopes that it will inspire other kids like her, whose interests run counter stereotypes or seem strange to their peers.
 "Keep going," she advises kids in this situation.
 "In the end it's going to turn out okay."
 For her part, Sophia knows that insects will continue to be a big part of her life: "I definitely, definitely, definitely want to study bugs when I grow up."

 Books, Toys, and Science Kits for Bug-Loving Mighty Girls